Then you’ll need to become a master planner, listener, and communicator, and exercise your stakeholder communication and buy-in skills.

 Alice: I don’t know.

-Before you can begin setting goals and picking what employee perks to offer, you should have two things: 1. an understanding of what you’d like to achieve by providing employee perks, as well as 2. your budget.
+Before you can begin setting goals and picking what employee perks to offer, you'll need two things:

-Defining these two at the onset will provide the necessary context for the rest of the process, and will ensure you’re being realistic and remain hyper-focused throughout.
+Defining these two at the onset will provide the necessary context for the rest of the process, and will ensure you’re being realistic and remaining hyper-focused throughout.

 Once you've answered the questions above, it's time to set some concrete goals.
 You can use the framework your company follows for goal setting, and if they don't have one yet - consider the SMART goal setting framework or OKRS.